mariacherifa/mariacherifa.github.io/_posts/2026-05-21-transformers.md

 W_O.
 $$

-The role of $W_O$ is to mix the information coming from the different heads and return a representation in the same dimension as the input.
+The role of $W_O$ is to project the concatenated heads back to dimension $d$.
+Intuitively, it also mixes the information coming from the different heads into a single representation.
 Therefore,

 $$
 \mathrm{MultiHead}(H) \in \mathbb{R}^{T \times d}.